papatangosierra/serifu/README.md

 A **page** is indicated by any line that begins with an octothorpe: `#`.
 Text after the `#`, e.g. `Page 3`, may be added for readability, but is ignored during parsing.

 A **panel** is indicated by any line that begins with a single dash: `-`.
-Like to the page marker, the `-` can be followed by other text, (e.g. `3.1` to indicate "page three, panel one") for readability, but this text is not meaningful to the parser (more on this later).
+Like to the page marker, the `-` can be followed by other text, (e.g. `3.1` to indicate "page three, panel one") for readability, but this text is not inherently meaningful (more on this later).

 Whitespace at the beginning of any line is ignored, so any Serifu line may be indented however the user prefers.
 The examples here indent panel and dialogue lines by a single tab stop.